Create the cutest snowman hoop ornament using buttons, ribbon and an embroidery hoop! A fun holiday craft for a snowy day :)

 Step Four: Add a loop of ribbon or bakers twine to the top of the embroidery hoop.

-Step Five: To finish the back of the hoop, trim the white fleece to about 1″ around the hoop.
-Run a small gathering stitch around the edge and then pull the thread to gather the fleece.
+Step Five: Finish the back of the hoop ornament.
+Trim the white fleece to about 1″ around the hoop.
+Run a small gathering stitch around the edge of the fleece and then pull the thread to gather the fleece to the back of the hoop.

 Cut a piece of white felt the size of the hoop and adhere it to the back of the hoop using tacky glue or hot glue.
 Carefully trim any felt that hangs over the edges.